vsoch/gsea/README.md

-# Gene Set Enrichment Analysis for Wall Lab
+# Gene Set Enrichment Analysis - Wall Lab
 These scripts will be use to run gsea on Sherlock using R.  (currently in development!)

 ## Input Preparation